 - Ensure you have Yalc installed

-ProTip: To make realtime changes, run
+.
+ProTip: To make changes in real-time, run

-yarn run watch, which automatically runs
+yarn run watch, which will automatically run

 So you have also decided to merge code back to the upstream by opening a PR.
 You've invested a good chunk of time, and we appreciate it.
 We will do our best to work with you and get the PR looked at.

 Working on your first Pull Request?
-You can learn how, from this free video series:
+You can learn how from this free video series: